-Press switch 1 on the side showing $\bigcirc^{\circ}$ .
-Indicator light 6 comes on, lit orange, and the message "SPEED LIMITER" appears on the instrument panel, accompanied by dashes to indicate that the speed limiter function is activated and waiting to store a limit speed.
+Press the side switch 1 (S).
+The indicator light 6 comes on, lit orange, and the message "SPEED LIMITER" appears on the instrument panel, accompanied by dashes to indicate that the speed limiter function is activated and waiting to store a limited speed.

-To store the current speed, press switch 2 (+): the limited speed will replace the dashes.
+To store the current speed, press switch 2 (+): the limit speed will replace the dashes.